Castletown, Sunderland

 Castletown is a suburb of Sunderland in Tyne and Wear, England.
 A former mining community, the Hylton Colliery was located at the east end of the village; it lies north of the River Wear, and is near to Hylton Castle and Washington.
 At Hylton Riverside, on the eastern fringe of Castletown, there is a large retail park.

 There is a large-scale redevelopment project, aimed at modernising the former pit houses and the area around the Aviary Estate.

 Since 2011 there have been further developments in the east part of the village.
 The Aviary area has been completely demolished and a new housing estate has replaced both sides of the main street.
 This site was re-developed by the Gentoo Group.

 At the opposite end of Castletown is the newer development of Fulford Grange.

+Castletown also hosts a luxury living estate named The Grove, where some of the current Sunderland AFC footballers live, including Granit Xhaka and Billy Hardy's nephew, Samuel Jordan.

 Currently, the records state that Castletown is the least ethnically diverse area in Sunderland, with 99.3% of the population being white.